munshaw/my-systems-old/Server.md

 sudo adduser znc-admin
 su znc-admin
 znc --makeconf
+exit
 ```

 Choose some port to open ZNC on, and allow it through ufw with `ufw allow <port>`.
 Copy over the Let's Encrypt certificate with

 ```
 sudo su
-cd /etc/letsencrypt/live/domainname.com/
+cd /etc/letsencrypt/live/<domain-name>/
 cat {privkey,cert,chain}.pem > /home/znc-admin/.znc/znc.pem
 chown znc-admin /home/znc-admin/.znc/znc.pem
 ```

-Znc can be set to start automatically by adding `@reboot su znc-admin -c znc` to roots `crontab -e`.
+Znc can be set to start automatically by adding `@reboot su znc-admin -c znc` to `sudo crontab -e`.
 After rebooting, ZNC can be accessed via the web with `https://<server>:<znc-port>/`.
 To connect to ZNC with irssi on your client, add the following to `~/.irssi/config` in servers

 ```
 {